scarborough-courtney/ohimanual/content/use_tbx_to_modify_data_layers.md

 ![Register new layers in `layers.csv`.
 Be sure to note if there is a change in the filename.](https://docs.google.com/drawings/d/1adaERJXxzBxCxqBtmvp8uf5g68mHFfakR-Edbh2wwWo/pub?w=1677&h=687)

+> TIP: This part is done manually.
+If you prefer not to manipulate your file by hand, you can generate a script that automates this.

 However, if a new layer has been added (for example when a new goal model is developed), you will need to add a new row in the registry for the new data layer and fill in the first eight columns (columns A-H); other columns are generated later by the Toolbox as it confirms data formatting and content:

  + **targets:** Add the goal/dimension that the new data layer relates to.
 Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes, with pressures, resilience, and spatial layers indicated separately.